 Daphne Unfeasible – Literary Agent Kate Testerman’s blog

-PubRants – Literary Agent Kristen Nelson’s blog on queries, publishing, ect
+PubRants – Literary Agent Kristen Nelson’s blog on queries, publishing, ect.

-Your sample pages should be the first five of your manuscript.
+Your sample pages should be the first ten of your manuscript.
 If you’re starting with a prologue, keep in mind is this the best place to start my story, am I introducing the main character, am I setting up the promise of the premise?
 If you answered no, rethink that prologue.